microsoft/msphpsql/Linux-mac-install.md

 Install the ODBC driver for Suse by following the instructions on the [Install the Microsoft ODBC driver for SQL Server (Linux)](https://docs.microsoft.com/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver15).

 ### Step 3.
 Install the PHP drivers for Microsoft SQL Server
-> [!NOTE]
-> If you get an error message saying `Connection to 'pecl.php.net:443' failed: Unable to find the socket transport "ssl"`, edit the pecl script at /usr/bin/pecl and remove the `-n` switch in the last line.
-This switch prevents PECL from loading ini files when PHP is called, which prevents the OpenSSL extension from loading.

 ```bash
 sudo pecl install sqlsrv
 sudo pecl install pdo_sqlsrv